Shlok-Bhakta/yapper/README.md

 https://github.com/user-attachments/assets/dfa57316-8f05-484d-ac5d-91f51a0af948

 Welcome to my project, **Yapper**!
 It's a super simple speech-to-text application, so that's why it's a little derpy lol.
 The project is just a 200-line Python script written by Claude and ChatGPT.
-Its pretty much a minimal GTK wrapper for [openai-whisper-cpp](https://github.com/ggerganov/whisper.cpp)
+Its pretty much a minimal GTK wrapper for [openai-whisper-cpp](https://github.com/ggerganov/whisper.cpp).
+Also thank you so much to [SeungheonOh](https://github.com/SeungheonOh) for helping me with the nix flake!

+## Requirements
+NixOS System (works on other distros please make an issue and ill try my best to help) Tested Only on Hyprland
+Nvidia GPU With CUDA Support on a System Level (nvidia-smi shows CUDA support) (make an issue if you want to use this without an Nvidia GPU ill try my best to help)

 ## Description